-The lines typed to transcribe dictated medical and/or diagnostic test results into the service recipient's health record or for other dictated/written reports; as defined to be a 60 character line.
+The lines typed/produced to transcribe dictated medical and/or diagnostic test results into the service recipient's health record or for other dictated/written reports; comprised of 55 (ITS) - 60 (Fusion) characters per line.
 Regions must convert the number of characters from own transcription system to lines as defined above.
 Headers and footers are excluded.
 Canned text is measured by strokes.